awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 1. Choose **Browse Metrics** and then choose **KMS**\.

-1. Select the check box next to the key ID of the CMK to monitor\.
+1. Select the check box next to the key ID of the KMS key to monitor\.

 1. In the lower pane, use the menus to change the statistic to **Minimum** and the time period to **1 Minute**\.
 Then choose **Next**\.